 Globalization has also led to the increasing importance of international organizations such as the WTO.
 Given its reliance on sectors such as chemicals and machine production, banking and tourism, Switzerland has had no option but to accept the liberalization of trade and services.
-Otherwise, retaliation by other nations would be economically extremely expensive.
-However, this has implied that sectors once strongly shielded by protectionist policies have become liberalized.
+Moreover, liberalization was accelerated by the bilateral treaties with the European Union.
+Even beyond these treaties, practically all new economic law has followed EU standards.
+As a consequence of globalization and Europeanization, most sectors once strongly shielded by protectionist policies have become liberalized.
 Agriculture offers a major case in point.
-As a result of this liberalization from outside, the previous complementarily between protected domestic industries and a world-market-oriented industry - the driver of Switzerland's post-war economic successes - has become strained.
-The potential increase in tensions between the export and domestic sectors has not resulted in open conflict, with the exception of some minor actions at the beginning of the period of liberalization.
+As a result of this liberalization from outside, the previous complementarity between protected domestic industries and a world-market-oriented industry - the driver of Switzerland's post-war economic successes - has become strained.
+The potential increase in tensions between the export and domestic sectors has not resulted in open conflict, with the exception of some minor actions at the beginning of the liberalization period.
 Yet these developments have increasingly undermined the country's system of interest representation and the corporatist structure of interest intermediation.
-Interest organizations, in particular employers' groups, have lost support, while their members have increasingly engaged in individual lobbying.
+Interest organizations, in particular employers' groups, have lost support, while their members have increasingly turned to lobbying on an individual-firm basis.